 What is a legal separation?

 In Tennessee, a legal separation is called a “divorce from bed and board.”
-A legal separation allows for the court-ordered support and maintenance of a spouse without the actual granting of a divorce.
+A legal separation allows for the court-ordered support and maintenance of a spouse without the granting of an absolute divorce.
 Either party can sue for divorce and automatically have the divorce granted later after two years – no questions asked.
 A legal separation can be as expensive as a divorce because the spouses are still required to divide all of their property and determine temporary alimony.
 Read more about Tennessee Legal Separation.

 Should I file for legal separation or divorce?

 In almost all cases, filing for divorce is preferred over legal separation.
 There are only a few situations in which filing for legal separation is likely to be preferred over divorce.
 There can be religious or financial reasons.
 For example, if the spouses obtain a legal separation and stay married, a spouse can keep the other covered on health insurance.
 This could be very important if the other spouse has a very serious, pre-existing medical condition or is otherwise uninsurable.
 Please note that the process of legal separation can be just as expensive as with an absolute divorce.